How To Repair An Attachment Injury

 Most couples’ strategy in scenarios like this is to ignore the injury or bury it.
 The problem with that strategy is that unresolved trauma does not heal on its own.
 It always manifests itself.
 At first, there will be a cooling and a distance in the relationship, but eventually the dam will burst and the injured feelings will break out in a huge fight that seems to come out of nowhere.
 But it doesn’t come out of nowhere.
 The small slight that erupts into World War III comes out of that festering attachment trauma.

 The only solution is a conversation in which there can be forgiveness and healing of the attachment injury or injuries.
 One thing to understand is that the event itself is not the issue.
 The details of who did what and who said what is of little importance.
 What matters is the raw emotions that were injured.
 Couples can argue all day about content, but you can’t argue about feelings.
-A person’s feelings are real, whether they are rational or not.
-And it is those hurt feelings that must be addressed.
+A person’s feelings are real, whether they’re rational or not.
+And it’s those hurt feelings that must be addressed.
 Forgiveness and healing can never come until those injured feelings are brought to the surface, acknowledged, validated, and repaired.
 This cannot be done by one partner alone; it must be done together.
 Ideally, the closer to the original wounding that the repair is made, the better.
 The longer the trauma and the greater the number of traumas, the harder it is to renew trust.

 Six Steps To Forgiveness